- Academics Menu

 Students who plan to transfer to a SUNY college may use the Liberal Arts Electives to fulfill any of the following five SUNY General Education Requirements: A (Arts), AH (American History), FL (Foreign Language), OWC (Other World Civilizations), WC (Western Civilization).

-Students graduating from the Sports Management program with an A.S. degree will meet the following learning outcomes
+Students graduating from the Sports Management program with an A.S. degree will:

 - Demonstrate an understanding of, and be able to effectively utilize, the technology essential for business applications.

 - Demonstrate the ability to locate, evaluate, analyze, and apply information to make effective business decisions.

 - Demonstrate understanding of the four functions of management as they relate to Sports Management specifically.

 - Successfully meet the SLO’s for 7 of the 10 SUNY General Education Requirements.

 Graduates from this program who continue with their sports management/business education may enter the exciting world of professional sports as team managers, personal agents, and executives in the spectrum of businesses that support professional and amateur sport including fitness centers, recreation centers and ice arenas, and sporting goods sales and marketing.